 occurs automatically at the end of fall term when a student does not meet academic progress, or fails a course that ends before the end of term, or fails the first attempt of any level of board exam.
-The Student Progress Committee may also assign warning to a student who has not maintained professional and/or ethical conduct.

 3. Probation: